DavidWarrenKatz/Hypermatrix/README.md

 This command installs the hypermatrix tool and registers the hypermatrix command in your system's PATH, making it accessible from the terminal.

-## Usage

-After setting up the environment and downloading the necessary data, you can start using the HYPERMATRIX tool.
-Below are detailed usage instructions, including example commands or scripts that users can run.

 ### ABcluster Command

 The ABcluster commans performs cell-type clustering, A/B compartment calls, and TAD boundary calls.
 The general syntax for using the ABcluster command is: